 Or anyone else.
 Ever.

 Rest assured, today’s post is not dessert… well, unless you want to eat a bowl of vegetables for dessert, in which case I can’t judge you.
 I’ve done it before!
-(Remember this dessert?)
+(Remember my Chocolate Cauliflower Cake?)

 Every now and then, against my better judgment, I’ll buy something on a whim at the grocery store, even though I have absolutely no plans for using it.
 Such was the case with a giant spaghetti squash I picked up a few weeks ago.
 Last night I decided it had been sitting ignored on the counter for too long.
 And so I cooked it, making the dish up as I went along.

 I love spaghetti squash, but I also adore real spaghetti and definitely don’t treat spaghetti squash as a substitute for pasta.
 Normally when I make lo mein, I use soba noodles, and I’ll probably do that next time I make this recipe.

 Spaghetti squash is a fun food in its own right, but I usually include some other kind of carb in the meal—such as toast—whenever I make it for dinner.

 Spaghetti Squash Lo Mein

 (makes 5 large servings)